BBVA/hancock-doc/docs/guide/dlt-adapter/Token.md

 This operation allow to owner approve a specific amount of tokens for spender.
 This spender can perform the "transferFrom" operation until the maximum amount approved.

 This operation give us a response with everything you need to sign and send to ethereum dlt.
 To know more and see an example visit this <a href="https://bbva.github.io/hancock-dlt-adapter/api.html#adapt-token-approve">link</a>.

+## Allowance

+To consult the amount of tokens approved by the owner that can be transferred with a "transferFrom" operation from spender's account.
+You need to call this operation, that return the amount of approved value.
+To know more and see an example visit this <a href="https://bbva.github.io/hancock-dlt-adapter/api.html#token-allowance">link</a>.

+## Transfer from

+You can use "transferFrom" operation to transfer tokens from an account with enough balance to a specific account, the spender that invoke the operation must have sufficient allowance to transfer.
+To know more and see an example visit this <a href="https://bbva.github.io/hancock-dlt-adapter/api.html#adapt-token-transferfrom">link</a>.

+Remember that after get the response, we can sent the response to sign and send it to dlt network, you can use the <a href="../wallet-hub/">Wallet-Hub</a> commponent to finish the operations.